compsocialscience/summer-institute/2021/materials/day1-intro-ethics/activity/lesson_plan_ethics_participant.md

 ### Learning objectives

-- Participants will practice identifying ethical issues in real or proposed research, discussing ethical issues with colleagues, and proposing changes in research design to improve ethical balance.
+- Participants will practice identifying ethical issues in real or proposed research and discussing ethical issues with colleagues.
 - Participants will get a chance to get to know each other on the first day.

 ### Participant preparation